By Allison Tomai Felsen

 Because this training was originally designed for our partners in Maryland, it shares examples using Maryland laws on sexting and the difference between consensual sexting, non-consensual sexting, and non-consensual image sharing.
 You will also learn about what happens, legally, when someone engages in non-consensual sexting and image sharing, and which services are available to young people who may need support and legal resources.

 You can also check out these resources for more information on how to talk to young people about sexting and consent:

-Allison Tomai Felsen is a Communications Manager for Healthy Teen Network and manages our annual national conference and email communications.
+Allison Tomai Felsen is a Communications Manager for Healthy Teen Network who provides design and communications expertise for projects and manages our website.
 Allison and her husband are proud parents of two pups and three cats.
 Read more from Allison.